 We need sleep for several reasons including repair and restoration; we also need a steady flow of oxygen at all times.
 At night when we sleep our muscle tone is much lower that makes your throat more prone to collapse.
 However, the healthier you are the greater the muscle tone is during the night.

-Stress and acidity cause inflammation and struggling to breathe and low oxygen levels triggers your flight fight response.
+Stress and acidity cause inflammation and struggling to breathe and low oxygen levels trigger your flight-fight response.

 Like TMJ disorder, sleep apnoea takes its toll on your body every day and this accumulative stress adds up.